 Hatch peppers are hugely popular in the Southwest and surrounding region for their unique flavor profile.
-They are quite earthy in flavor, similar to the Anaheim chili pepper, but unmatched in flavor because of their growing region.
+They are quite earthy in flavor, similar to the Anaheim chili pepper, but unmatched in flavor because of their growing region, in Hatch, NM.
 Some say their flavors are defined by the rich regional soil in which they are grown, though others argue that the soil is irrelevant, and that they taste great wherever they are grown.
 (I disagree with that!)

 They can be eaten raw, offering a crisp, spicy flavor and a mild pungency similar to an onion, though they are typically roasted which gives them a smoky, rich, earthier, sometimes buttery flavor.